acolombo1/hello-rails-back-end/README.md

 ## Usage

 - rails s
-- An API server will listening to http://localhost:3000/greetings
+- An API server will be listening to http://localhost:3000/greetings.
 - To be used in combination with the front-end: [https://github.com/acolombo1/hello-react-front-end](https://github.com/acolombo1/hello-react-front-end).
 ## Authors